memgraph/docs/docs/reference-guide/graph-algorithms.md

   * [Weighted shortest path (WSP)](#weighted-shortest-path)

-Below you can find examples of how to use these algorithms, and you can them out in the [Playground sandbox](https://playground.memgraph.com/sandbox/europe-backpacking) using the Europe backpacking dataset, or adjust them to the dataset of your choice.
+Below you can find examples of how to use these algorithms, and you can try them out in the [Playground sandbox](https://playground.memgraph.com/sandbox/europe-backpacking) using the Europe backpacking dataset, or adjust them to the dataset of your choice.